 - Please Review: "Minimum Plan Submission Requirements for Residential Projects."

-- Site Plan (Signed & Sealed): Need 3 copies, showing location of project.
+- Site Plan (Signed & Sealed): Show location of project.

-Applicants must provide two copies of complete architectural/structural plans and supplemental data sheets (i.e., ICC-ES Reports), bound into sets, for all residential deck projects.
+Applicants must provide complete architectural/structural plans and supplemental data sheets (i.e., ICC-ES Reports) for all residential deck projects.
 Plans must be drawn to scale and be of sufficient clarity to explain the proposed construction clearly and completely.

 - Floor Live Load = 40 psf